CarPartFinderPro/CarPartFinderPro/README.md

 ## Workflow:

-### How to start project on local machine:
+### How to start the project on a local machine:
-- git clone - clone the repository
+1. `git clone` - clone the repository
-- pip install -r requirements.txt
+2. `pip install -r requirements.txt` - install the required packages

 ### Branches:
-- use frontend-branch to edit related to frontend files
+- Use `frontend-branch` for frontend-related file modifications.
-- use backend-branch to edit related to backend files
+- Use `backend-branch` for backend-related file modifications.

-### To synchronize between branches:
+### Synchronize between branches:
-- git fetch to find new branches
+1. `git fetch` - to find new branches
-- git checkout -b <branch-name> origin/<branch-name> - to add branch locally and synchronize
+2. `git checkout -b <branch-name> origin/<branch-name>` - to add a branch locally and synchronize

-### To make migrations
+### Migrations:
-- python manage.py makemigrations
+1. `python manage.py makemigrations` - create new migrations
-- python manage.py migrate
+2. `python manage.py migrate` - apply the migrations

-## To generate and load fixtures
+### Generate and load fixtures:
--- python manage.py load_fixtures
+1. `python manage.py load_fixtures` - load the fixtures